Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Post-surgical instructions will be provided to help you through the recovery process.
 To make sure you are healing properly, follow-up visits will be scheduled.
 Most patients will need to take around two weeks off from work to properly recover.

 There are a variety of fees and factors that will go into determining the exact cost of your ptosis surgery in Fort Myers.

 Price can vary based on the extent of the work required, the techniques used, and other factors like anesthesia fees.
 Cost and payment options for your ptosis will be discussed during your consultation.
 Financing options are available.

 Choosing the Right Surgeon

-When it comes to any surgical procedure, it is important that you choose a skilled and expertly trained surgeon who can provide you with safe and personalized care.
+When it comes to any surgical procedure, you must choose a skilled and expertly trained surgeon who can provide you with safe and personalized care.
 Dr. Stephen Laquis, an acclaimed ophthalmic plastic, and reconstructive surgeon can achieve natural-looking results for clients in Fort Myers in need of ptosis surgery.

 Schedule a Consultation

 If you are suffering from ptosis and would like to know about the treatment options available to you or if you would like to receive care from Dr. Laquis, please Contact our office or call 239-947-4042 to schedule a consultation for your ptosis surgery in Fort Myers.

 How Brow Ptosis Affects Your Appearance